KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

    Figure 7.19: Target Definition menu item.

-Clicking on the “Plus” icon you can add a new target (Figure 7.20).
+Clicking on the â€œPlusâ€ icon you can add a new target (Figure 7.20).

    |image142|